emmanuellyautomated/vagrant-elk/README.md

 * visit nasanomics (or your app) at 192.168.20

 ### Future Plans
+* configure Filebeat on app server to communicate with Logstash
 * bash provisioning done in provision.sh will be migrated to ansible

 ---